portelance/aapi-data/README.md

+A visualization challenging the model minority myth with Census data.

-Submission to AAPI Data Challenge (http://sites.ed.gov/aapi/elevate-aapi-data-challenge/) created by Dylan Portelance and Suyu Zhang
+Created as a submission to the [AAPI Data Challenge](https://developer.ibm.com/hadoop/globalchallenge) by Dylan Portelance and Suyu Zhang.